AdobeDocs/dynamic-media-classic.en/help/using/image-editing-options-upload.md

 When uploading image files, including AI, EPS, and PSD files, you can take the following editing actions in the Upload Job Options dialog box:

-* Crop white space from the edge of images.
+* Crop white space from the edge of the images.
 * Crop manually from the sides of images.
 * Choose a color profile.
 * Create a mask from a clipping path.